 - If you are struggling with time management, and most students do, particularly the first year in college, go to the PASS Office to talk with someone.

-- Do you think you have studied and prepared well for an exam and then get to the classroom that day and everything goes blank?
+- Do you think you have studied and prepared well for an exam and then get to the classroom that day and go blank?
 Get help from the PASS Office on the best ways to prepare for exams, particularly if you have exam anxiety.

-- If you are enrolled in a math course and are having difficulty, or just want someone to go over the material with you to make sure you understand it, go to the Math Center in Hyde Hall.
+- If you are enrolled in a math course and are having difficulty, or just want someone to go over the material with you to make sure you fully understand it, go to the Math Center on the third floor in Hyde Hall.

 - The Writing Center will help you with all aspects of writing, from the draft of a paper to the finished product.

 - Are you homesick?
 Are you struggling with personal issues?
-The Counseling and Human Relations Center has wonderful counselors to help students, so go talk with someone.
+The Michael L. Fischler Counseling Center has wonderful counselors to help students, so go talk with someone.

 - Are you having roommate issues?
 Talk with your CA and RD about it.
 They will work with you to resolve whatever issue there is, and find the best solution possible.